terraform-aws-modules/terraform-aws-notify-slack/README.md

 }
 ```

-## Upgrade from 2.0 to 3.0

-Version 3 uses [Terraform AWS Lambda module](https://github.com/terraform-aws-modules/terraform-aws-lambda) to handle most of heavy-lifting related to Lambda packaging, roles, and permissions, while maintaining the same interface for the user of this module after many of resources will be recreated.

 ## Using with Terraform Cloud Agents

 [Terraform Cloud Agents](https://www.terraform.io/docs/cloud/workspaces/agent.html) are a paid feature, available as part of the Terraform Cloud for Business upgrade package.